 Please note that if the Gigaset product is not sold by authorised dealers in the national territory the product may not be fully compatible with the national telephone network.
-It is clearly specified on the box near the CE mark as well as on the bottom of the base station for which country/countries the equipment has been developed.
+It is clearly specified on the box near the CE mark for which country/countries the equipment has been developed.
 If the equipment is used in a manner inconsistent with this advice or with the instructions of the manual and on the product itself, this may have implications on the conditions for warranty or guarantee claims (repair or exchange of product).